pcesarperez/Modding-never-changes/README.md

 ### Changelog

+***[21/08/2016] Section about lighting finished.**

+Added a new section about lighting, both in interiors and exteriors, setting a scarier mood in the nights.
+These mods fit perfectly with darker nights from _Project Reality_.

 **[20/08/2016] Section about new visuals finished.**

 Added a new section about visuals (5.4), covering ground from new textures to increased flora, going through crystal clear waters and a cleaned-up environment.